givingjar/blog.givingjar.org/_posts/2016-08-03-charity-spotlight-origami-rehab.md

 To provide the best care to each patient, Origami offers neural rehabilitation, physical and occupational therapy, vision, cognitive, and memory training, and a variety of specialized therapies.
 The center also helps patients manage daily routines, medication, money, cooking, dating, parenting, and vocational skills.

-One facet of care that every patient receives is support.
+One facet of care that every patient receives is a system of support.
 Origami encourages family members to visit at any time and provides family and marriage counseling.
 Patients also see the same staff throughout their rehabilitation as well.

 Residents can be assisted 24/7, live semi-independently in their own rooms, or stay in an on-site apartment with phone support available as needed.
 Origami also offers outpatient- and community-based care.